Dev-Akash/Chromatica/README.md

 # Chromatica

 An open source project for chromatic editing in videos.
 It allows user to edit there chromatic background with whatever image they want and they can do it freely.
+Our vision is to grow it and develop it as a service in a from of software.
+We are open to Contribution.

 ## Getting Started
 To setup this project on your local machine, please follow the following steps: